thunder-app/thunder/README.md

 #### **Communities**

-- Browse communities
+- Browse local community's posts

 #### **Posts**

-- N/A
+- See a specific post and its associated comments
+- Infinite scrolling for posts
+- Infinite scrolling for comments

 #### **Authentication**